Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 | need a multi-master | limited number of slaves |
 | many units connected to one bus, often not known a priori | maximum transmission speed is required |

 CAN (Controller Area Network), used in the automotive field.
-Designed to be resistant to electro magnetic interference.
+Designed to be resistant to electromagnetic interference.
 It is suitable for transmitting small messages and uses a CRC-15 to protect from errors.
 The messages are encapsulated in frames with fixed structure:
 ` SoF -> arbitration (decide who is master) -> control -> data -> CRC -> ack -> EoF `
 The speed that can be achieved depends on the distance, it can reach up to 1km.
 The bus has no need for arbitration because it is based on priority.